gjtiquia/IJUSTWANNACOPYPASTE/README.md

 # I JUST WANNA COPY PASTE

+all i wanna do is COPY AND PASTE SOME TEXT FROM ONE COMPUTER TO ANOTHER

 ## Fresh project

 This project is developed with Fresh.
 You can follow the Fresh "Getting Started"